VulcanAnalytics/DBTester/README.md

 * continuous integration and delivery
 * clear documentation on the wiki
 * NuGet packaging
+* Abstract class to support extensions for other databases/techniques

 Much of this is already in place via Microsoft DevOps (formally Visual Studio Team Services)